 Different people face different prospects for risk by participating in civil disobedience.
 Being semi-retired, I probably face relatively little risk personally by participating in civil disobedience, and being arrested.
 I'm thinking about it.

 Here's a thought.
 I demand that people in Extinction Rebellion recognize the principles of the Universal Declaration of Human Rights and the Earth Charter as supreme law for all of humanity.
 An organization that is not ready to unite on that, and help take things to a completely new level, is probably not worth my time.
+It just helps to establish the rules of the game before we start playing.

 April 22, 2019